-For the second year in a row, LATINA Style Magazine has selected Rackspace as one of the 50 best companies for Latinas, as part of its annual LATINA Style 50 Report.
+For the third year in a row, LATINA Style magazine has selected Rackspace as one of the 50 best companies for Latinas, as part of its annual LATINA Style 50 Report.

 Rackspace invests a great deal in its employees and culture, one reason it regularly makes “great places to work” lists, including FORTUNE’s “100 Best Companies to Work For,” “Best Tech Workplaces” and “Best Workplaces for Parents.”
 We’re also a top workplace for millennials and veterans.

-Paola Angeleri, a briefing programs manager with Rackspace, wasn’t surprised to learn of the honor.
+Marissa DeLeon, a global support technician with Rackspace, wasn’t surprised to learn of the honor.

 LATINA Style compiles its rankings from a survey sent to selected companies each year.
 The return data is then analyzed to determine which companies are leading the way with diversity in the workplace, recruitment and career advancement opportunities for Latinas.

-Lisa McLin, who was recently named vice president of Channel Sales and Alliances, has seen her career thrive since she first became a Racker.
+Lisa McLin, vice president of Channel Sales, has seen her career thrive since she first became a Racker.

-“My Latin heritage influences who I am,” McLin said, “and in my almost 15-year career here, Rackspace has given me a workplace that allows me to be true to my heritage; I can serve proudly as a Latina senior leader in the tech industry.”
+“My heritage influences who I am,” McLin said, “and in my 15-year career here, Rackspace has given me a workplace that allows me to be true to that heritage; I serve proudly as a Latina senior leader in the tech industry.”

-“POWER has grown to over 900 members across the globe,” McLin noted.
+“POWER has more than 800 members across the globe,” McLin noted.
 “I think that really speaks to Rackspace’s commitment to women in tech, and I can say from experience that includes Hispanic women.”